TRON-Bioinformatics/SV-LRvsSR/README.md

 -cutoff `<a read after re-alignment to genomic template has to overlap breakpoint with atleast <INT> bases.
 Deafult=10 bases>` \
 -lengths `<length of chromosomes eg: /data/chromInfo_hg38.txt>` \

 It generates a tab delimited SV file with requantification related features like junction reads and spanning pairs calculated from short-read and/or linked-reads.
-Example: /example/Combined_SR_LR_requant.tsv
+Example: /example/Combined_SR_LR_requant.tsv.
+If you wish to only use short-reads or linked-reads calls then provide reads only from relevant technology.\
 TwoBit file of the reference genome can be created as: [https://genome.ucsc.edu/goldenPath/help/twoBit.html]

-## Include GEM counts for all SVs from Lariat linked-reads generated alignment file
+5. Count supporting GEM from linked-reads sequencing alignment

 python GEM_count.py \
 -inputFile `<tab delimited file containing SV calls.
 Example: /example/Combined_SR_LR_requant.tsv>`\